The Naked Island (book)

 The Naked Island is a 1952 memoir by Russell Braddon about his time as a prisoner of war in Changi, Singapore during World War II.
 It sold over two million copies and has come to be regarded as a classic of Australian literature.
 It was also adapted into a play and led to a sequel.
+The book was illustrated by Ronald Searle, who had himself been a Japanese prisoner of war.

+Play

+The play version debuted at the Union Theatre in Sydney on 18 January 1962 as part of a series of three new Australian plays under the auspices of the Australian Elizabethan Theatre Trust.
+The others were Shipwreck by Douglas Stewart and The Break by Philip Albright.